 - Note that those vehicles that are already on the highway hold the right-of-way.
 Respect that and you will get your turn to merge.
 Squeezing yourself in may only cause accidents.
 It could also create road rage.
 Again, this is why it’s important to match your speed with traffic quickly.
 With that, never attempt to pass those vehicles trying to merge in front of you.
 Wait until they secure a lane position before you try to pass them.

-As a Kentucky Accident Attorney, I would like to stress the importance of staying patient when merging lanes.
+As a Louisville Car Accident Attorney, I would like to stress the importance of staying patient when merging lanes.
 While it’s irritating when other drivers don’t let you into the lane you need to be in, remember that road rage is also dangerous.
 Try to stay calm and merge safely, everyone.